Social Work Online MSW

 Who Should Apply?

-It doesn't matter where you live or work -- you can still earn your MSW from Humboldt State University.
+It doesn't matter where you live or work -- you can still earn your MSW from Cal Poly Humboldt.
 Courses are online and designed to support people who are rooted in their communities.
 Whether you want to advance in your current career, make a transition, or add a degree to amplify your voice and better serve the community you call home, our accessible program has an option to meet your needs.
 We offer an affordable tuition rate wherever you live and with program-specific financial assistance, over half of our students benefit from scholarships or stipends to support their studies.

 Online MSW at a Glance:

-- Apply to HSU via Cal State Apply by admissions deadline.
+- Apply to Humboldt via Cal State Apply by admissions deadline.

 - Apply Aug.
 1-Sept.
 15 to the 3½-year part-time program to start classes in January.

-- Visit campus for four days each January for orientation, community building and skill development.
+- Visit campus for 3 days each January for orientation, community building and skill development.

 - Live web sessions every Thursday night and weekly modules that you complete on your own schedule.